logzio/logz-docs/_source/user-guide/archive-and-restore/set-s3-permissions.md

 You'll set these permissions for an AWS IAM user or role, depending on which authentication method you choose in Logz.io.

-We recommend allowing all three permissions so you won't run into any issues when you need to restore.
+We recommend allowing all the mentioned permissions so you won't run into any issues when you need to restore.
 {:.info-box.tip}